Academicus Stupidos

 They say...

+What happens when a sociologist dies?
 The American economist Paul Krugman quoted an Indian-born collegue who had a very special vision on reincarnation.
 When an economist dies, he said, two things can happen.
 When you've been a good, virtuous economist you will be rewarded for this in the next live: you are allowed to return as an physicist.
 When you've been an evil, wicked economist, you are reborn as a sociologist.
 This might be true -- although we can never falsify such a statement.
 Krugman commented that it is just a question of 'difficulty of the subject': "Economics is 'harder than physics, luckily it is not quite as hard as sociology" [Krugman, Pedding Prosperity 1994:xi].
 This also might be true, and also hard to prove.

 But what happens when a sociologists dies?
 If you've been a good, creative sociologist you will certainly be permitted to return as a sociologist next time.
 And what if you've been a bad, unproductive sociologist?
 You will burn in hell forever, surrounded by all evil economists.
 But the hardest thing to do -- even for the most brilliant sociologist -- is to prove these kind of hereafter statements.
 They are junk statements, and that's why we may leave them in abeyance in the category of funny science.